-The Hyde Lane Premium Mattress Heating Pad heats up in minutes, reaching its maximum warmth in 30 minutes.
+From Hyde Lane, this mattress pad heats up in minutes, reaching its maximum warmth in 30 minutes.
 Both you and your partner can choose from 20 heat settings and 10 auto-shutoff time settings from your own controller.
 This UL-certified pad is engineered with a patented warming process that produces ultra-low electromagnetic radiation and maximum warmth.
-Plus, it’s machine washable and is designed to retain its softness through thousands of washes without matting or pilling.
+Plus, it’s machine-washable and designed to retain its softness through thousands of washes without matting or pilling.

-The Perfect Fit SoftHeat Heated Electric Mattress Pad uses some of the lowest voltage on the market.
+Perfect Fit’s heated mattress pad uses some of the lowest voltage on the market.
 While traditional mattress pads use 120 volts, this pad operates on just 25 volts.
 The low voltage will save you money on your electric bill and it emits no electromagnetic field (EMF.)
 The ultra-thin wires in this pad’s heating mechanism disappear in its padding, so you feel warmth, not lumpy, hard wires.
 The heat is more evenly distributed, too.
 It has dual controls with 10 heat settings (for king and queen sizes) and an auto-shutoff.
 It comes in five sizes and two styles: micro plush top and waterproof, both of which are machine washable.

-If you like your bed warm but your partner likes it warmer, the Degrees of Comfort Dual Control Heated Mattress Pad will let each of you sleep comfortably.
+If you like your bed warm but your partner likes it warmer, this thoughtfully designed product from Degrees of Comfort will let each of you sleep comfortably.
 Dual controllers allow you to choose from five heat settings on your side of the bed.
 The pad also has a preheat setting that will warm up in under 30 minutes.
-It has a quilted padding that will keep you from feeling the wires and it heats up with little EMF radiation.
-This pad comes in six sizes.

-If you’re worried about spills or other water damage on your mattress and need the bed warmed, the Serta Smart Heated Waterproof Mattress Pad can meet both needs.
+If you’re worried about accidents or spills, check out Serta’s waterproof heated mattress pad.
 Its waterproof barrier and stain-repellent finish protect against spills while its wire configuration evenly distributes heat because its thin, flexible wires are only three inches apart, much closer than traditional mattress pads.
-King and queen mattress pads come with a pair of analog temperature controllers that have 10 settings, while twin and full have just one control.
-Pads have a 10-hour automatic shutoff feature and are made of a cotton-blend fabric that’s machine washable and resistant to pilling, shrinking, and stretching.
+The Serta has a 10-hour automatic shutoff feature and is made of a cotton-blend fabric that’s machine-washable and resistant to pilling, shrinking, and stretching.

 The Advantages of Owning a Heated Mattress Pad